pandorabots/pb-python/README.md

 #### Usage
 Import the Pandorabots object and create an instance with your credentials:

-Note: `botname` is not required to create the object but is necessary to run bot-specific APIs
+Note: `botname` is not required to create the object but is necessary to run bot-specific APIs, and `botkey` is only necessary if the atalk botkey api instance is used.

 ```
 from main import Pandorabots